Shaaali/identity-apps/docs/sdks/react.md

 ### Get user information

-Apart from adding login and logout to your application, you can get the user information from Asgardeo SDK.
+In addition to implementing login and logout, your application can use the SDK to get user information.

  There are two ways for you to get user information:
-1. Get user information from [decoded id token](#get-decoded-id-token).
+ - Get user information from the [decoded ID token](#get-decoded-id-token).
-2. Use `getBasicUserInfo()` API and get basic userinfo.
+ - Use the `getBasicUserInfo()` API and get basic user information.

-Instead, you can get basic user information using `getBasicUserInfo()` API.
-This will give you basic user information.
+To get the basic user information from SDK, copy the following script and call the `obtainUserInfo()` from a button as shown below.

 ```
 import { useAuthContext } from "@asgardeo/auth-react";